AndreMIsidoro/tools/README.md

 ## Ldap

-	activeDirectory Powershell Module - group of PowerShell cmdlets for administering an Active Directory environment from the command line. bloodyAD - Interacts with the LDAP domain controoler in order to perform AD privesc enum4linux-ng - Basic enum of ldap services (RPC,SMB) ldapDomainDump - Gathers informaition from a ldap environment
+	activeDirectory Powershell Module - group of PowerShell cmdlets for administering an Active Directory environment from the command line. adrecon - ADRecon is a tool which extracts and combines various artefacts (as highlighted below) out of an AD environment bloodyAD - Interacts with the LDAP domain controoler in order to perform AD privesc enum4linux-ng - Basic enum of ldap services (RPC,SMB) ldapDomainDump - Gathers informaition from a ldap environment